baizman-design/disk-usage-mu/README.md

 # disk-usage-mu

-A WordPress must-use plugin that displays a website's disk usage.
+A WordPress must-use plugin that displays a website's disk usage in a metabox on the home screen.

 ## installation